 We counted all worms, but only include the more prevalent as we need high statistical power to answer our question.
 Test was modified and a supplementary figure was added as follow:

 “As in this study we need a high statistical power to test our hypothesis, we considered only the most prevalent helminths, the oxyurids Syphacia obvelata and Aspiculuris tetraptera.
-Histograms presenting the distribution of other helminths counts can be found in Supplementary Figure S2.” (lines 148-151 new)
+Histograms presenting the distribution of other helminth counts can be found in Supplementary Figure S2.” (lines 148-151 new)

 Line 338 – ‘To our knowledge no studies have previously tested the effect of mouse hybridization on parasites other than helminths in a field setting of the HMHZ.’
 Why would there be a different expectation for non-helminths or parasites of higher pathogenicity?